astronomer/astro-docs/cloud/stable/05_manage-astronomer/01_workspace-permissions.md

 - Can manage users and their permissions in a Workspace
 - Can perform CRUD (create, read, update, delete) operations on the Workspace (e.g. delete the Workspace, change its name)
 - Can create Airflow Deployments in the Workspace
+- Can perform CRUD operations on any Airflow Deployment within the Workspace.
 - Can manage **Billing**
 - Can perform CRUD operations on any Service Account in the Workspace